Firelack/Roses-Trades/README.md

   - Various cosmetics: hats, capes, skins rendered above armor (with an option to hide armor).

 - 🌍 **Multiplayer & Singleplayer**:
-  - In multiplayer: roses must be sent (and received) in order to be traded.
+  - In multiplayer: roses can be sent to other player.
   - In singleplayer: roses can be used for cosmetics without needing to send them.

 - ☁️ **Cosmetics Sharing**: